suitangi/Befuddle/README.md

 # Changelog
 ```
+7/31/2024: Trimmed card database; accents are no longer free and will correspond to letters
 7/29/2024: Routine card update; a couple more new Dailies; added maintenance
 6/3/2024: Routine card update; new Dailies
 4/13/2024: Routine card update; new Daily